What you need for Scottish Winter Climbing

 Leashes.
 A pair of spring leashes are essential so you don't drop those expensive axes.
 Grivel Double Spring Leash or DMM Freedom Leash are ideal.

-Mountaineering Axe - For easier climbing and mountaineering a single 50-55cm axe with a curved pick is preferable.
+Mountaineering Axe - For easier climbing and mountaineering a single 50-60cm axe with a curved pick is preferable.
 Something like the Grivel Airtech or Petzl Summit Evo is perfect.

 Two extra screwgate karabiners - for attaching yourself at belays.
 I like the DMM Phantom HMS.

-Two extra snapgate karabiners - for clipping things like your gloves, windproof top, and trainers to your harness.
-Any will do, but DMM Spectre 2s are my favourite.
+Two extra snapgate karabiners - for clipping things like your gloves to your harness.
+Any will do

 Walking poles (optional) - worth having for those knee busting descents.
-Alpkit Carbon Marathon Ultras are superb.
-Make sure they have snow baskets.
+Make sure they have snow baskets and that they fit inside your pack when collapsed.

 Headtorch - always worth having, just in case.
-Alpkit Gamma III is brilliant.
+If it doesn't have a lock button turn the batteries around.

 Drink - Make sure you start the day well hydrated.
 I always try and drink a litre on the drive in the morning.
 During the day I will carry no more than one litre, either a Nalgene bottle or a flask of hot squash.

-Food - I normally bring a sandwich (bagels are good as they don't fall apart in your sack), a couple of bars, an apple, and some sweets/nuts/dried fruit.
+Food - I normally bring a sandwich (bagels are good as they don't fall apart in your sack), a couple of bars, an apple, and some nuts/dried fruit.

 Map and Compass (optional)